 - a.
-If the increase in income will result in a reduction of the HAP, the family will be given a 30-day notice prior to the increase in the family's portion of rent. - b.
-Failure to report changes within the 10-day period may result in the family having to reimburse the HASA for any portion of rent that was overpaid on their behalf. - c.
 The HASA will process an interim increase in rent only if: - i.
 The family reports a change in adjusted income that will result in an increase of 10% or more in annual adjusted income.
 The HASA will take into consideration not only changes to income but will also consider changes to eligible expenses, if applicable, to determine if an interim reexamination will be completed. - ii.
 A change in unearned income will be an increase of more than 10 percent of annual income. - iii.
 There is an increase in earned income after the PHA has granted an interim rent reduction in the same reexam year. - iv.
 The participant has misrepresented or failed to report facts upon which rent is based, so the rent the participant is paying is less than it should have been in which case the HASA will apply the increase in rent retroactively to the month following the month in which the misrepresentation occurred and the participant will owe the HASA the debt. - v.
-The participant's income increases after the participant was granted an interim decrease in rent; or - vi.
+The participant's income increases after the participant was granted an interim decrease in rent; - vi.
 The participant reported zero income and has a verified increase in income (that may be a non-monetary contribution); or - vii.
 A person with income joins the household.